+Each tabulator shall produce a Tabulator Summary Count report including the following information:

 - a.
-Each tabulator shall produce a Tabulator Summary Count report including the following information: - i.
-Identifier of the tabulator (i.e., serial number); - ii.
-Time and date of summary record; - iii.
-The following, both in total and broken down by ballot style and precinct: - Number of read ballots; - Number of counted ballots; - Number of rejected electronic CVRs; and - For each N-of-M (including 1-of-M) or cumulative voting contest appearing in any ballot style handled by the tabulator: - Number of counted ballots that included that contest; - Vote totals for each non-write-in contest choice; - Number of write-in votes; - ➢ Number of overvotes; and - ➢ Number of undervotes. - When ballots span more than one piece of media (such as paper sheets for optical scanners), number of read media. - b.
-In producing the Tabulator Summary Count report, the tabulator shall assume that no provisional or challenged ballots are included. - c.
-The tabulator shall: - i.
-Transmit the summary count report to the EMS with the other electronic reports; - ii.
-Store the summary count report in the election archive, if available; and - iii.
+Identifier of the tabulator:

+- b.
+Time and date of summary record;

+- c.
+The following, both in total and broken down by ballot style and precinct:

+- i.
+Number of read ballots;

+- ii.
+Number of counted ballots;

+- iii.
+Number of rejected electronic CVRs; and

+- iv.
+For each N-of-M (including 1-of-M) or cumulative voting contest appearing in any ballot style handled by the tabulator:

+- Number of counted ballots that included that contest;

+- O Vote totals for each non-write-in contest choice;

+- Number of write-in votes;

+- o Number of overvotes: and

+- Number of undervotes.

+v.
+When ballots span more than one piece of media (such as paper sheets for optical scanners), number of read media.

+In producing the Tabulator Summary Count report, the tabulator shall assume that no provisional or challenged ballots are accepted.

+The tabulator shall:

+- a.
+Transmit the summary count report to the EMS with the other electronic reports; - b.
+Store the summary count report in the election archive, if available; and - c.
 Store the summary count report in the voting systems event log.